retreaver/core-api-docs/source/index.html.md

 Updates the Number Pool with any attributes you have passed in.

 <aside class="notice">
-You must replace <code>49</code> with the Retreaver ID of the number pool you want to update.
+You must replace <code>49</code> with the Retreaver ID of the Number Pool you want to update.
 </aside>